Solar Thermal Panels

 With new recycled materials being increasingly used within the construction process of Solar PV (photovoltaic) Panels, the Carbon Footprint of manufacture and installation is decreasing making them an even greener solution than ever before.

-With energy bills hitting an all time high, having your own supply of sustainably generated power could see a reduction in your monthly bills and in some cases offer you the opportunity to sell some of it back to your energy provider.
+With energy bills hitting an all time high, having your own supply of sustainably generated power could see a reduction in your monthly bills and in many cases provides all your heating needs for many months of the year.

 4. No "Planning Permission".